How Much Does An Expungement Cost In Florida

 Pre-Qualification Before You Pay Anything

 Before we ask you for a legal fee we want to make sure you qualify to have your record sealed or expunged.
 By

 You can find out if you qualify on our Do You Qualify page.
-It is to your benefit to know whether you qualify or not before you spend time and money on this.
+It is to your benefit to know whether you qualify before you spend time and money on this.
 This is ultimately your responsibility since this involves your record.
 We make no guarantees that information we gather from any source is true and accurate.